Click on the photo for a larger view. Your comments are welcome.

 The middle left illustration shows a receiving bike lane at the top, out of line with dashed markings in the intersection, so bicyclists bear right just before they cross a crosswalk, potentially colliding with pedestrians who would expect them to continue straight.

 All of the illustrations show two-stage turns across two-lane one-way streets, though the two-stage turn queuing box is most useful where a conventional left turn is illegal, unusually difficult or hazardous — for example, when turning from a major, wide arterial street with heavy traffic, or one with trolley tracks in the median.

 As already indicated, none of the drawings are dimensioned and no dimensions are given in the text.

 The right-hand page gives annotated pictures of conceptual installations, with angled views from overhead.

 The street going from bottom to top in the picture is one-way, as can be inferred by the direction in which vehicles are traveling.
 That the cross street is two-way may be inferred from the locations of traffic signals and the existence of the queuing box.
 A real design manual would be explicit about how a treatment would apply, depending on the directions of traffic in the streets.

-The end of the traffic island next to the queuing box protrudes so far and is so sharply as to make right turns awkward.
+The end of the traffic island next to the queuing box protrudes so far and sharply as to make right turns awkward.
 No explanation or guidance is given on this issue.